Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Combined Traffic Shapers

-\textbf{\underline{Arrival Curve $\alpha^{\TAS}_{\text{I}}(t)$ - TAS}.} The construction of the arrival curve $\alpha^{\TAS}_{\text{I}}(t)$ for TT traffic~\cite{Zhao18, Zhao20} needs to be considered from two aspects.
-One is directly related to the time slots (windows), occupied by TT frames.
-The other is related to the integration mode, i.e., the GB interval.
-Whether the GB and the corresponding TT time slot are taken as a whole to construct the arrival curve $\alpha^{\TAS}_{\text{I}}(t)$ depends on the selection of scheduling mechanisms (TAS+SP or TAS+CBS).
-More specifically for CBS, it depends on the credit variation (frozen or not) during GB, which will be explained in detail in Sect.~\ref{sec:PA_TAS+CBS}.
-In the following, we use the subscript $\text{I}=\{\TT, \GB+\TT\}$ for distinguishing two forms of the arrival curve related to TT traffic.
+\textbf{\underline{Arrival Curve $\alpha^{\TAS}_{\text{I}}(t)$ - TAS~\cite{Zhao17,Zhao18}}.} The construction of the arrival curve $\alpha^{\TAS}_{\text{I}}(t)$ for TT traffic needs to be considered under two situations.
+The subscript $\text{I}=\{\TT, \GB+\TT\}$ is used for distinguishing whether the credit for AVB traffic is frozen or not during GB.
+If the credit is non-frozen during GB~\cite{Zhao20} inconsistency with the standard~\cite{802.1Q}, the credit will only be frozen during the time slots (windows), occupied by TT frames.
+Then $\text{I}=\TT$.
+If the credit is frozen during GB as most literature assumes~\cite{Ashjaei17, Zhao18, Mohammadpour18}, the GB duration and the corresponding TT time slot can be taken as a whole to represent the credit frozen duration.
+Then $\text{I}=\GB+\TT$.
+Moreover, whether the GB and the corresponding TT time slot are taken as a whole to construct the arrival curve $\alpha^{\TAS}_{\text{I}}(t)$ also depends on the selection of the scheduling architecture (TAS+SP or TAS+CBS), which will be respectively in Sect.~\ref{sec:PA_TAS+SP} and Sect.~\ref{sec:PA_TAS+CBS}.